alyssonbarrera/audio-worklet-recorder/README.md

 ## 🎯 Overview

-This project demonstrates a **production-ready real-time audio streaming system** that captures microphone input, processes it through the Audio Worklet API, converts it to the precise format required by OpenAI's Realtime API (PCM16 at 24kHz), and streams it via WebSocket for seamless voice AI interactions.
+This project demonstrates a **production-ready real-time audio streaming frontend** that captures microphone input, processes it through the Audio Worklet API, converts it to the precise format required by OpenAI's Realtime API (PCM16 at 24kHz), and streams it via WebSocket to a backend server for seamless voice AI interactions.

-The system functions as a **live audio bridge** between your microphone and OpenAI's Realtime API, enabling natural conversation flows with AI assistants.
+The system functions as a **live audio bridge frontend** between your microphone and a backend server that connects to OpenAI's Realtime API, enabling natural conversation flows with AI assistants.
 Rather than traditional recording sessions, it maintains persistent connections for continuous audio streaming and real-time AI responses.

+**Note**: This repository contains only the frontend implementation.
+A separate backend server is required for OpenAI integration.

+**🔗 Backend Server**: A compatible backend implementation is available at [audio-worklet-recorder-server](https://github.com/alyssonbarrera/audio-worklet-recorder-server)

 ### 🎪 What Makes This Special?

-- **🔥 Audio Worklet API**: Processes audio in a dedicated thread for zero-latency performance
+- **🔥 Audio Worklet API**: Processes audio in a dedicated thread for minimal-latency performance
-- **⚡ Real-time Streaming**: Sub-millisecond audio processing with continuous live streaming
+- **⚡ Real-time Streaming**: Low-latency audio processing with continuous live streaming
 - **🎵 Smart Resampling**: Advanced resampling from any input rate to 24kHz with anti-aliasing filter
 - **🔊 PCM16 Precision**: Bit-perfect conversion from Float32 to 16-bit PCM with proper scaling
 - **🔄 WebSocket Streaming**: Efficient base64-encoded audio chunks for real-time transmission
-- **🎛️ Live Controls**: Connect/disconnect and mute/unmute without session interruption
+- **🎛️ Live Controls**: Connect/disconnect without session interruption
 - **📊 Audio Validation**: Comprehensive pipeline testing and quality validation
 - **🏗️ Clean Architecture**: Modular, testable, and maintainable TypeScript codebase
 - **🎵 Session Recording**: Generate downloadable WAV files from streaming sessions